-- Accommodation: Most guesthouses have dorm beds for between $1-6 USD per night.
-Private rooms range from $4-10 USD per night.
-You can get comfortable hotels for $12-22 dollars with air con, tv, and other amenities.
-After that, the sky is the limit but I’ve never needed to spend more than $20 USD per night for luxury in this country.
+Accommodation – Most guesthouses have dorm beds for between $3-10 USD per night.
+Private rooms range from $5-13 USD per night.
+You can get comfortable hotels for $12-22 USD with air con, tv, and other amenities.
+Beyond that, the sky is the limit but I’ve never needed to spend more than $25 USD per night for luxury in this country.

-- Food: Food is very cheap in Cambodia.
-Local street vendors will cost you about $1-2 USD per meal and basic restaurant meals will cost between $3-5 USD per meal.
+Food – Food is very cheap in Cambodia.
+Local street vendors will cost you about $1-2 USD per meal, and basic restaurant meals will cost between $3-5 USD.
 Western meals at nice restaurants go between $5-10 USD.
-You can get some really world class food in Phnom Phen these days and dishes start at around $8-10 USD.
-Fruit from the market will cost less than $1 USD.
+You can get some really world class food in Phnom Phen these days for around $8-10 USD.

 Money Saving Tips

 Cambodia is one of the cheapest countries in Southeast Asia.
-There really isn’t any big money saving tips here because just by being here, you are saving money.
-Food, accommodation, transportation is all dirt cheap.
+There really aren’t any big money saving tips here because just by being here, you are saving money.
+Food, accommodation, and transportation are all dirt cheap.

-Drinks really add up.
+Drinks, though, really add up.
 Every drink is a dollar and before you know it, you’ve spent more money on beer than on food and accommodation.
-There’s no reason this country should cost you more than $20 USD per day but if you drink a lot, you’ll never hit that amount.
+There’s no reason this country should cost you more than $20 USD per day but if you drink a lot, you’ll need a slightly higher budget.

 Top Things to See and Do

-- Sihanoukville – White sand beaches, nearby deserted islands, great diving, amazing seafood, and a heavy nightlife filled with cheap booze make this spot a favorite among travelers.
-This was once a very seedy spot, but has become a mecca for backpackers.
-It’s not a quiet place to hang out but it’s good place to drink or use as a base to visit the nearby islands, which are quiet and serene.
+Sihanoukville – White sand beaches, nearby deserted islands, great diving, amazing seafood, and a heavy nightlife filled with cheap booze make this spot a favorite among travelers.
+This was once a very seedy town, but has become a mecca for backpackers.
+It’s not a quiet place to hang out, but it’s good place to drink or use as a base to visit the nearby islands, which are quiet and serene.

-- Phnom Phen – The capital of Cambodia, this place has a wild west atmosphere with dusty streets and a “devil may care” atmosphere.
-There are few good attractions to see and there is an up-and-coming foodie vibe to the city.
+Phnom Phen – As the capital of Cambodia, this place has a wild west atmosphere with dusty streets and a “devil may care” atmosphere.
+There are few good attractions to see and an up-and-coming foodie vibe to the city.
 Since the destruction of the lake, most of the action has moved towards the river.

-- Kep – This beautiful beach town is the quiet version of Sihanoukville.
-There’s also great seafood here is a nice place to relax on near the ocean without the party atmosphere that is Sihanoukville.
+Kep – This beautiful beach town is the quiet version of Sihanoukville, a nice place to relax near the ocean without the party atmosphere that is Sihanoukville.
 This city is famous for it’s pepper crab and empty beaches.
-There’s not a lot to do here so it also makes for a good day trip.
+There’s not a lot to do here, so it also makes for a good day trip.

-- Koh Kong - A city near the Thai border in the Cardamom Mountain district, Koh Kong offers great opportunities for jungle trekking, as well as a chance to relax on the white sand beaches.
-Koh Kong island is reputed to be one of the best beach spots in Southeast Asia.
+Koh Kong - A city near the Thai border in the Cardamom Mountain district, Koh Kong offers great opportunities for jungle trekking, as well as a chance to relax on the white sand beaches.
+Koh Kong island is known as one of the best beach spots in Southeast Asia.
 It’s illegal to spend the night there, but it makes for an easy day trip.